tvpaterson/k3s-homelab/README.md

 # 🧪 Aether

+<p>This repository was created to hold the configuration and documentation sourrounding my homelab.
+I hope you enjoy learning about it as much as I enjoyed building it!</p>
-<p>Aether is my homelab, the name is based on the greek god Aether, the god of light and the sky.
-Light relating to the speed at which networking communication (which is actaully 2/3rd's the speed of light) and the sky symoblising cloud computing, I guess in this instance my own personal cloud at home.</p>
+<p>Aether is the name of my homelab, inspired by the Greek god Aether, the god of light and the sky.
+The "light" represents the speed of network communication, which in fiber cables travels at about two-thirds the speed of light.
+The "sky" symbolizes cloud computing—in this case, my own personal cloud at home.</p>
-<p>I built this homelab to serve as a space for experimentation, learning, and building clusters It provides an environment where I can test new or unfamiliar technologies, troubleshoot challenges, and refine my skills without impacting production environments.</p>
+<p>I built this homelab to serve as a space for experimentation, learning, and building clusters.
+It provides me with an environment where I can test out new or unfamiliar technologies, re-create/troubleshoot issues, and refine my skills without impacting a production environment.</p>

 <h1>⚙️ Hardware</h1>
 <p>Lenovo Legion Y530:</p>
 <p>- i5-8300H CPU</p>
 <p>- 16GB RAM (DDR4)</p>
+<p>- 500GB SSD</p>

 <h1>📐 Node Setup</h1>
 <p>With the limited resources available (16GB RAM), I decided to go with the following split:</p>